ShashankChaturvedi/Weather-Search/README.md

   -It also changes the background photo of the UI to give nice effect according to the name of the city searched.

-  -Images are taken from unsplash.com
+  -Images are generated from unsplash.com